imitoag/woundgenius-android-sdk-sample/README.md

 1. Pull the repository.
 2. Navigate to the SampleRN -> AwesomeProject.
-3. In terminal run a command ```npm install```.
+3. In terminal run a command npm install.
 That should setup the node_modules.
-4. Execute ``npm install -g @ionic/cli`` commad if you do not have ionic installed.
-5. Open the ```android``` folder using AndroidStudio.
+4. Open the android folder using AndroidStudio.
-6. Follow one of the options for integrating WoundGenius SDK into the Sample app.
+5. Follow one of the options for integrating WoundGenius SDk into the Sample app.
-7. Update the license key in AndroidStudio in the ```MainApplication``` class file.
+6. Update the license key in AndroidStudio in the MainApplication class file.
-8. Navigate out of android folder in terminal, to the AwesomeProject folder.
-Run the ```npm start``` command in terminal.
+7. Navigate out of android folder in terminal, to the AwesomeProject folder.
+Run the npm start command in terminal.
 This should start the dev server usually on port 8081.
-9. Switch back to AndroidStudio to run the Android app on your device/emulator or press ```a``` keybutton in terminal to run app on Android from React Native.
+8. Switch back to AndroidStudio to run the Android app on your device/emulator or press a keybutton in terminal to run app on Android from React Native.
-10. Click "Start Capturing".
+9. Click "Start Capturing".
 Allow access to Camera.

 # WoundGenius SDK Ionic Angular Sample App